Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_expert.rst

    trainer = Trainer(plugins=[async_ckpt_io])

+It uses its base ``CheckpointIO`` plugin's saving logic to save the checkpoint but performs this operation asynchronously.
+By default, this base ``CheckpointIO`` will be set-up for you and all you need to provide is the ``AsyncCheckpointIO`` instance to the ``Trainer``.
-If you want the plugin to use your own base ``CheckpointIO`` and want the base to behave asynchronously, pass it as an argument while initializing ``AsyncCheckpointIO``.
+But if you want the plugin to use your own custom base ``CheckpointIO`` and want the base to behave asynchronously, pass it as an argument while initializing ``AsyncCheckpointIO``.

 .. code-block:: python